aloyziuz/ExtendClickOnceCertificate/README.md

 # ExtendClickOnceCertificate C#

+# This repo is forked from https://github.com/OceanAirdrop/ExtendClickOnceCertificate.
+I only added the compiled RenewCert binary release

 This project allows you to "renew" your existing ClickOnce certificate and give it a longer expiry date.
 It extends Click Once Certs By **105 years!!!**

 This code was originally provided by Microsoft and then modified by Cliff Stanford who updated it to add 5 years to the expiry date.